hellokaton/unsplash-mcp-server/README.md

   - Orientation options
   - Custom sorting and pagination

+## 🔑 Obtaining Unsplash Access Key

+Before installing this server, you'll need to obtain an Unsplash API Access Key:

+1. Create a developer account at [Unsplash](https://unsplash.com/developers)
+2. Register a new application
+3. Get your Access Key from the application details page
+4. Use this key in the configuration steps below

+For more details, refer to the [official Unsplash API documentation](https://unsplash.com/documentation).

 ## 🚀 Installation

 To install Unsplash Image Integration Server for Claude Desktop automatically via [Smithery](https://smithery.ai/server/@hellokaton/unsplash-mcp-server):